Buyer evaluate

 A clean No is more useful than a soft Maybe.
 Operating principle

-Owners and managing directors of German Mittelstand companies between fifty and three thousand employees.
+See the cases →Owners and managing directors of German Mittelstand companies between fifty and three thousand employees.
 Family-owned.
 B2B.
 Often Maschinenbau, Sondermaschinenbau, automotive supply, industrial components, or Hidden Champions.
 The company has product-market fit at home and is either preparing to enter the United States or has already tried and stalled.

 Not language.
 Cultural and commercial translation.
 What signals quality, seriousness, and authority in Germany signals caution and over-engineering in the United States.
 The English website is grammatically correct and commercially mute.
-The buyer reads it for thirty seconds, decides the company is not the kind of partner they need, and leaves.
+The buyer judges it for thirty seconds, decides the company is not the kind of partner they need, and leaves.

 A US agency understands US buyers and does not understand the German operator's actual business.
 A German agency understands the operator and does not understand how the buyer in Cleveland or Charlotte is filtering.
 The translation problem sits between them.
 Both directions of the bridge have to be carried by the same person.